lachlanA/eagle-to-kicad-libs/README.md

 * The main purpose of the extra doc's is not to over load the user with extra information about SCH/PCB conversion, when they only need to convert a Eagle *LBR* to KiCad.
 	* Note: If you wish to do Eagle SCH and PCB conversion, and also extract KiCad lib from the Eagle SCH/PCB files, or you don't have access to the Eagle lbr's, and need to extract them, please see https://github.com/lachlanA/eagle-to-kicad for the *ulp* which will do full conversion of SCH/PCB to KiCad

 * Notes: 1: This ULP will only build KiCad *lib/mod* from Eagle *lbr* file.
 It will not build project files for KiCad or configure the library setup for KiCad.
-You will need to nanualy do this in KiCad.
+You will need to manually do this in KiCad.

-* The freeware version of Eagle has no limit on the size of the libary you can convert to KiCad lib/mod.
-You can get ealge from here:  [Eagle](http://www.cadsoftusa.com/download-eagle/).
+* The freeware version of Eagle has no limit on the size of the library you can convert to KiCad lib/mod.
+You can get eagle from here:  [Eagle](http://www.cadsoftusa.com/download-eagle/).
 And KiCad beta for Windows from here: [Windows-xp,7,8,10](http://downloads.kicad-pcb.org/windows/).
-And finaly all other versions of [KiCad](http://kicad-pcb.org/download/)
+And finally all other versions of [KiCad](http://kicad-pcb.org/download/)

 * A number of example's of converted Eagle lib's have been provided in the *examples* directory if you wish a Eagle *LBR* file to be added to this *examples* please contact me.
     Note: only public domain Eagle *lbr* will be added to the *examples* director.